Published Jun 28, 2023

-The world, media, and especially the internet is so focused on looks, on perfection, that it’s hard not to feel inferior to everyone.
-As someone who has fallen victim to using beauty tools to get that perfect selfie, almost to an obsessive degree, the heart of the relationship between Danara and the Doctor serves as a stark reminder that it's not the face that matters; it's the heart.
+The world, media, and especially the internet is so focused on looks and perfection that it’s hard not to feel inferior to everyone.
+As someone who has fallen victim to using beauty tools to get that perfect selfie, almost to an obsessive degree, the heart of the relationship between Danara and The Doctor serves as a stark reminder that it's not the face that matters; it's the heart.

 Romance is Not a Malfunction

-Initially The Doctor uses the holographic program to re-create Danara Pell’s body in order to better understand Vidiian biology so that he can heal her.
+Initially, The Doctor uses the holographic program to re-create Danara Pel’s body in order to better understand Vidiian biology in an effort to heal her.
 Unknowingly, he has also restored her to what she was before the Phage, or rather, how she would look now if the disease hadn’t taken a hold of her as a child.